nvtkaszpir/prusa-connect-camera-script/docs/configuration.tuning.md

 Notice that Prusa Connect has file size limit something about 8MB of the image uploaded, so there may be no point in getting images with super high resolutions.

-## Using predicable camera device names
+## Using predictable camera device names

-Somethimes devices change their id so once given camera is under `/dev/video1` while another restart and it is under `/dev/video2` and swaps with another one.
+Sometimes devices change their id so once given camera is under `/dev/video1` while another restart and it is under `/dev/video2` and swaps with another one.

 If you want to have a predictable camera identifiers then see directory `/dev/v4l/by-id` or `/dev/v4l/by-path` and choose the one that you prefer

-Example on Rasberry Pi with CSI camera and two USB cameras:
+Example on Raspberry Pi with CSI camera and two USB cameras:

 ```text
 pi@hormex:~ $ tree /dev/v4l